davidneedham/Visual-Regression-Testing-BackstopJS-demo/README.md

 # Workshop: Visual Regression Testing with BackstopJS Example Repo

+# This repo has been deprecated in favor of https://github.com/davidneedham/visual-regression-testing-workshop.

 ## Workshop Description
 How do you tell if a change you made to your website has unintended side effects?
 Security updates should rarely result in anything changing visually, but how can you be sure?